swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 ### Parameterless functions

 Now that we understand unit, can we predict its appearance in other contexts?
-For example, let’s try to create a reusable "hello world" function.
+For example, let's try to create a reusable "hello world" function.
 Since there is no input and no output, we would expect it to have a signature `unit -> unit`.
 Let's see:

 {% highlight fsharp %}
 let printHello = printf "hello world"        // print to console